owpk/java-reflect/README.md

 org.springframework.boot.system.SystemProperties
 org.springframework.boot.context.config.UnsupportedConfigDataLocationException
 ...
-# prints a list of jar classes and puts the jar path in the
+# prints a list of jar classes and puts the jar path to cache
-# to search classes in it too
+# to search classes in that jar too

 $ reflect UnsupportedConfigDataLocationException
 org.springframework.boot.context.config.UnsupportedConfigDataLocationException